tekknolagi/tekknolagi.github.com/_posts/2024-09-20-type-inference.md

 Unlike Algorithm W, which builds up a map of substitutions, Algorithm J uses union-find on the type variables to store equivalences.
-(I wrote about Union-find previously in my intro to [Vectorizing ML models](/blog/vectorizing-ml-models/).)
+(I wrote about union-find previously in my intro to [Vectorizing ML models](/blog/vectorizing-ml-models/).)

 We have to add the usual `forwarded`/`find`/`make_equal_to` infrastructure to